KrauseFx/mood/README.md

 ### Alerts

 I want my bot to alert me when it detects a downwards trends.
-Similar to the stock trading appraoch, I was thinking of using the 7d average (7 days, 3 times a day => 21 data points).
+Similar to the stock trading approach, I was thinking of using the 7d average (7 days, 3 times a day => 21 data points).
 It's all relative, so if there is a downwards trends for 2 weeks, there probably is something bothering you

 ### Integration into 1SE

 I usually edit the 1SE videos slightly to have "subtitles" for some of the important life events.
-Additionally I throw in the classic [Every day of my life music](https://www.youtube.com/watch?v=m_xlkC2DsSI).
+Additionally, I throw in the classic [Every day of my life music](https://www.youtube.com/watch?v=m_xlkC2DsSI).

-Additionally with that data, I want to overlay my happiness level somehow, probably in the form of a graph, a bar, or a wave.
+Additionally, with that data, I want to overlay my happiness level somehow, probably in the form of a graph, a bar, or a wave.
 Not sure yet, but I got 11 months to figure that out.

 ## How to use it